dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 - [Create a WMI extension](https://www.dynatrace.com/support/help/extend-dynatrace/extensions20/data-sources/wmi-extensions)

 **Note: :red_circle: breaking change.
 Metric names changed, affecting timeseries continuity, alerts and custom dashboards** Release 3 of the ActiveDirectory extension consolidates metrics from a number of previously available public and custom extensions that targeted ActiveDirectory.
-Because of the breadth of consolidation (four extensions), we had to unify metric naming and thus define all metrics names from the ground up.
+Because of the breadth of consolidation (Active Directory services, AD Replication, versions for Extension Framework 1 and 2), we had to unify metric naming and thus define all metrics names from the ground up.
 We trust you will find them more self-explanatory and easier to use now, as the names are shorter.
 They are also aligned with the companion extension mentioned earlier.

 As a consequence:
 - :warning: When updating the extension through the in-product hub, you have to *add new configuration* instead of updating the previous one.
 Previous 2.x AD extension configuration can't be updated.
 Remember to remove the previous configuration, so metrics won;t be collected twice